 Best Hemp Shower Curtains

-Rawganique’s shower curtain is made of 100% organic hemp and looks beautiful in the bathroom.
-(Actually, it looks great as a room divider too.)
+It looks beautiful in the bathroom too.
+(Actually, it looks great almost anywhere, even as a room divider or bedroom curtain.)
 It comes in 16 colors to match your room’s aesthetic, and the macrame rings are handmade – so luxe!
+The macrame rings add a unique touch to the design, though they can make it difficult to slide on some shower curtain rods.
 Plus, it’s entirely toxin-free and has no nasty ‘forever chemicals’ like PFAS.

 Cotton and Linen